OSGConnect/connectbook/osgconnect-storage.md

 ## public
-Anybody could read the files under `~/public`.
-If you want to share some files with your collaborators, including those don't have any account on OSG, keep the files under `~/public`.
-The `~public` is available via WWW as `http://stash.osgconnect.net/+username`.
+Files placed in the '~public' directory are publicly accessible via WWW as `http://stash.osgconnect.net/+username`.
 The data on `~/public` is accessible to the jobs on remote worker machine via the wget command.
 For more details of using public for condor input file transfer,  [click here](https://support.opensciencegrid.org/solution/articles/5000639798-access-stash-remotely-using-http).

 ## Getting Help
 For assistance or questions, please email the OSG User Support team  at [user-support@opensciencegrid.org](mailto:user-support@opensciencegrid.org) or visit the [help desk and community forums](http://support.opensciencegrid.org).